-As agents of the Franciscan Renewal Center, volunteers and staff must adhere to and support these values and mission.
+As an agent of the Franciscan Renewal Center, volunteers and staff must adhere to and support these values and mission.

 The Franciscan way is founded on the Gospel value of service and on our relationship as brothers and sisters.
-We respect and care for all of creation and value contemplation as well as action.
-The poor are valued as much as the rich, and both the rich and poor recognize their own poverty.
-Peace and respect are valued more than confrontation and control, and joy is valued more than happiness.
+One that respects and cares for all of creation and values contemplation as well as action.
+One in which the poor are valued as much as the rich, and both the rich and poor recognize their own poverty.
+Where peace and respect are valued more than confrontation and control, and joy is valued more than happiness.